Difference Between Honey Bee and Bumble Bee

 If we look at the physical characteristics of honey bees, we notice that they are 1.2cm in size or 15mm or 0.5 inches.
 The head and thorax are differentiated, and they are of varied colours.

 Two large compound eyes and three eyes, which are simple and on top of the head.
-They are generally yellow and have black bands.
+They are yellow and have black bands.

-We have a lot of advantages from honeybees, such as being the crop pollinator they increase our monetary value in the market by the large production of crops.
+We have a lot of advantages from honeybees, such as being the crop pollinator.
+They increase our monetary value in the market by the large production of crops.

 We also get Honey, Pollen, Royal Jelly, beeswax, and propolis for our uses.